sci-visus/PIDX/docs/getting_started.md

 A few simple function calls are all that's necessary to instrument your application to utilize PIDX I/O:

-Please see the examples in PIDX/test for a demonstration.
+Please see the examples in the "examples" folder for a demonstration.

+Documentation from the PIDX Tutorial can be found here: <https://sites.google.com/site/bigdatahpc/>